 2. The BINO Stainless 1.3 Gallon or 5 Liter Step Trash Can

 This trash can is a good option to consider for a bedroom or bathroom.
 It’s small but because it’s made with a higher grade material and has a lid, it will be more challenging for your dog to access.
-Great value for such high quality.
+A great value for such high quality.

 3. The Suncast Outdoor Trash Hideaway Trash Can